Here’s the good news: For every unemployed American, there are 1.2 jobs available.

 Step 5: Network.

-I networked a lot after graduating, so I speak from personal experience – my job search was much more positive because I had a small group of people I could ask questions of and share ideas with.
+A job search will feel much more positive if you build a small group of people you can ask questions of and share ideas with.
 People you’ve networked with are also much more likely to help you get a foot in the door – because you’ve had conversations with them about your skills, your abilities and what you’re looking to do professionally.

 This network of professionals you surround yourself with will also be able to provide you with crucial guidance and “live training.”
 Networking is more than just being able to say “I know someone,” it’s a reciprocal best business practice.
 It’s about helping someone along as they step into the process.
 So, even after you find your dream job, consider upkeeping your networking efforts by providing guidance to someone else.